risshhabh/bump/README.md

 ```
 Which is mostly similar to [Rust's](https://www.rust-lang.org/) file structure.

-##### *I do not recommend you to use bump, especially if you are on Windows; Makefile and other methods are better.
+##### *I do not recommend you to use bump if you are on Windows; Makefile and other methods are better.
 I use bump because it is easiest for me.*

 ## How to use (zsh on Mac)
 1. Ensure you have [Python3](https://www.python.org/downloads/) installed by running